Iberia-Ent/software-engineering--roles-definition/job_descriptions/qa_engineer.md

 ![](../static/iberia.png)

-# Senior QA Engineer for Digital Resilience
+# QA Engineer

 ## What you will do

-We&#39;re looking for a senior QA engineer to join our digital resilience team.
+We're looking for a Scrum Master to join our Iberia team.

 This team is entrusted with renovating the platform introducing state of the art observability, CI/CD improvements, hotspots and critical paths optimization, possibly rewriting and converting to serverless strategic components, increasing test coverage including load, performance and synthetic testing...

-This project is key to Iberia and has high visibility and impact in the company.

 ## What we expect from you